nelsongt/mfiaDLTS/README.md

-**To Download**: Go to [releases page](https://github.com/nelsongt/mfiaDLTS/releases), current version is v0.9.1 beta.
-Master brance is not always in a working state.
+**To Download**: Go to [releases page](https://github.com/nelsongt/mfiaDLTS/releases), current version is v0.9.1-beta.
+Master branch is not always in a working state.

 Introduction
 ------------